• DISCLAIMER

 If that cool athleisure look is what you’re going for, try these really cute joggers instead!

-This post was all about the 7 items you absolutely must not wear as part of your plane travel outfit.
+This post was all about the 7 travel outfit mistakes you must avoid for plane travel!

 As you’re planning your next long haul flight, make sure to check out our 7 Must-Know Jet Lag Tips!